-It is still a legal requirement to self-isolate if you test positive or are informed by NHS Track & Trace that you are a close contact of a positive case.
+It is still a legal requirement to self-isolate if you test positive or are informed by NHS Track & Trace that you are an close contact of a positive case, although there are some exceptions to this.

 - do not go to work, school or public places – work from home if you can